 This is why ASIA has decided to concentrate in this area to “rebuild” not only houses and buildings, but also to improve the approach to education, the environment, the economy and social inclusion.

-The first four schools, that is rebuilding are those of Arukharkha and Thangdor (Yarsa, Rasuwa District), Namuna and Dupcheshwori(Saramthali, Rasuwa District).
+The first four schools, that has built are those of Arukharkha and Thangdor (Yarsa, Rasuwa District), Namuna and Dupcheshwori(Saramthali, Rasuwa District).

 This project is not limited to reconstruction, but will turn the schools into Centres for the families: education on children’s rights and the risks of trafficking in minors, advanced teaching methods, activities for organic farming and permaculture will be some of the activities undertaken.